Skip to main content

 Scalability

-Scaling with proxy nodes allows you to take read load off of a primary Sonatype Nexus Repository system of record (node) by using proxy nodes with a load balancer to split read traffic.
+Scaling with proxy nodes allows you to take read load off of a primary Nexus Repository system of record (node) by using proxy nodes with a load balancer to split read traffic.

 Bi-Directional Proxying